 “Whoa!”
 I pointed at the door.
 “Beat it, Ghost Rider.
 I’m not buying.
 I have a bit of old bread and cheese in the fridge.”
 I indicated the mini fridge in the corner.
 “You can have it if you’re hungry.”

 “Nah, I’m cool my man,” he said.
 “Just trying to sell some of these solar garden lamps I got.
 You wanna see?”

 Two or three times a day junkies came through my door trying to sell stolen goods.
 They’d offer phones, cameras, bicycles, hubcaps, jewelry, musical instruments, vacuum cleaners – whatever they could get their hands on.
 One guy tried to sell me three ten-foot lengths of copper pipe.

 My answer was always no. I didn’t buy stolen goods, both to stay out of trouble and because I didn’t need the bad karma.

 Gesturing to indicate my small office, I said, “Not exactly the gardens of Versailles.
-I need solar lamps like I need a broken leg.
+I need solar lamps like I need broken legs.
 Now if you don’t mind, this is a place of business.
 You can let yourself out.”

 “Alright alright.”
-The man scanned the interior of my small office as if looking for booby traps or hidden surveillance bugs.
+The man scanned the interior of my cramped office as if looking for booby traps or hidden surveillance bugs.
 “But listen here, my man.
 You a private defective, right?”